alanpjames514-cmd/cloud-data-knowledge-base/02_AWS/01_EC2/01_What_is_EC2.md

 After the instance was in Running state, I connected to the server using EC2 Instance Connect (browser-based SSH).
 <img width="2473" height="888" alt="image" src="https://github.com/user-attachments/assets/e5d706f6-97e0-4f1c-93a7-bfcfe751011e" />

+🌐 EC2 Public IP vs Private IP Behavior

+By default, an Amazon EC2 instance is assigned both a public IP and a private IP address.

+Public IP Address

+The public IP is temporary.

+When an EC2 instance is stopped and started again, AWS automatically releases the existing public IP and assigns a new public IP.

+This happens because public IPs are managed from a shared AWS pool and are not permanent by default.

+Private IP Address

+The private IP is permanent within the VPC.

+It remains the same even after stop/start or reboot operations.

+This ensures stable internal communication between services inside the AWS network.